Ihn Yo-han: Other activities

 Ihn published an autobiography in 2006, entitled My Hometown is Jeolla-do, My Soul is Korean.
 In 2019, Ihn appeared on an episode of the variety show Master in the House.

 In 2014, Ihn was awarded the Order of Service Merit of Human Rights Award.

 Personal life

-He has since become the progenitor of a Korean clan: the Suncheon Ihn clan.
+Ihn has since become the progenitor of a Korean clan: the Suncheon Ihn clan.

 In 2012, Ihn received South Korean citizenship; he was the first adult to do so under a new law that permitted him to retain his American citizenship.